aantron/ocaml.org/data/planet/ocamlpro/wxocaml-camlidl-and-class-modules--.md

     return self-&gt;Close(_force);
 }
 </code></pre>
 <p>From what I understood, they stopped maintaining this library, so the wxHaskell developers took the code and maintained it for wxHaskell.
 In wxHaskell, a few include files describe all these C functions.
-Then, they use a program &lsquo;wxc&rsquo; that generates Haskell stubs for all these functions, in a class hierarchy.</p>
+Then, they use a program ‘wxc’ that generates Haskell stubs for all these functions, in a class hierarchy.</p>
 <p>In the first version of wxCaml, <a href="http://forge.ocamlcore.org/projects/camlidl/">camlidl</a> was used to generate OCaml stubs from these header files.
 The header files had to be modified a little, for two reasons:</p>
 <ul>
 <li>They are actually not correct: some parts of these header files have not been updated to match the evolution of wxWidgets API.
 Some of the classes for which they describe stubs does not exist anymore.
 The tool used by wxHaskell filters out these classes, because their names are hardcoded in its code, but camlidl cannot.
 </li>
 <li>camlidl needs to know more information than just what is written in C header files.
 It needs some attributes on types and arguments, like the fact that a char pointer is actually a string, or that a pointer argument to a function is used to return a value.
 See <a href="https://github.com/OCamlPro/wxOCaml/blob/master/idl/wxc_types.idl">wxc_types.idl</a> for macros to automate parts of this step.
 </li>
 <li>camlidl was not used a lot, and not maintained for a long time, so there are some bugs in it.
-For example, the names of the arguments given in IDL header files can conflict with variables generated in C by camlidl (such as &ldquo;_res&rdquo;) or with types of the caml C API (such as &ldquo;value&rdquo;).
+For example, the names of the arguments given in IDL header files can conflict with variables generated in C by camlidl (such as “_res”) or with types of the caml C API (such as “value”).
 </li>
 </ul>
 <p>Since the version of wxCaml I downloaded used outdated versions of wxWidgets (wxWindows 2.4.2 when current version is wxWidgets 2.9) and wxHaskell (0.7 when current version is 0.11), I decided to upgrade wxCaml to the current versions.
 I copied the ELJ library and the header files from the GitHub repository of wxHaskell.
 Unfortunately, the corresponding wxWidgets version is 2.9.4, which is not yet officially distributed by mainstream Linux distributions, so I had to compile it also.</p>